Course 1 – Legal Practice Skills (3 US credits; 45 hours, in just over four weeks)

 Explore the International Negotiation Competition for Law Students to understand the negotiation skills needed in international transactions and disputes.
 The competition was launched in 1998 by two American law schools and the American Bar Association.

-- Court Advocacy (15 hours) – “A specialist skill used by legal advisors to present an argument to a court with the aim of persuading a jury or judge.”
+- Court Advocacy (15 contact hours) – “A specialist skill used by legal advisors to present an argument to a court with the aim of persuading a jury or judge.”

 Civil issues can find their way to court, where matters cannot be resolved using alternative dispute resolution methods.
 Also, in a criminal law context, lawyers represent clients charged with minor to the most serious criminal offences.